rashika-dabas/Amazon-Crawling/README.md

 * Bypass restrictions
 ### 3 Ways to Bypass Restrictions
 1. Using Google bot user agent (Google Bot):
-* Search it and open the second link with whatismybrowser.com (Take any one) (Can extract any number of pages)
+* Search it and open the second link with whatismybrowser.com.
+(Take any one) (Can extract any number of pages)
 * Add this in settings.py under USER_AGENT:
 ```
 USER_AGENT = 'Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)'
 ```
 2. Using user agents (Different users):
-* Install scrapy-user-agents
+* Install scrapy-user-agents.
-* With this, you do not get disallowed to access links after scrolling once through rotating 2200 agents (Will extract 25-35 pages max)
+* With this, you do not get disallowed to access links after scrolling once through rotating 2200 agents.
+(Will extract 25-35 pages max)
 * Add in settings.py under middlewares:
 ```
 DOWNLOADER_MIDDLEWARES = {